SEARCH WITH THE PROGRAM FINDER

 This course cannot be taken together with course IP_310 Product Brand Marketing.

-API students in Prague will live in university residence halls or in individual apartments.
+API students in Prague will live in university residence halls.

 API students at VSE Business School will stay at the Jarov III.
 G student dormitory, which is located in Praha 3, about 20 minutes by tram from the university building.
 These dorms were renovated between 2015 and 2017, and each room comes with a balcony, kitchen with a cupboard (with cooking utensils and dishes), an electric hot plate, a microwave oven, and a fridge.
 A bathroom with a shower, 2 wash-basins, and separated WC is also located inside the flat.
 Each unit has space for 4 students, with double-room accommodations (single rooms may be possible).